 1. Undergraduate Grade Point Average.
-It is recommended that applicants have at least an average of B in nursing and a cumulative average of B.

-2. Standardized Test Scores.
-Applicants are required to have taken either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT)

-within five years of the application date.
+It is recommended that applicants have at least an average of B in nursing and a cumulative average of B. 2.
+Standardized Test Scores.
+Applicants are required to have taken either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) within five years of the application date.

 Graduate Record Examination Aptitude Test.
 Preferably, the applicant should have a composite score of 1000 or above for verbal and quantitative portions.
 Those with scores below 1000 may be asked, upon faculty request, to provide additional evidence of aptitude.
 Applicants are reminded to take the test early to meet application deadlines, since it is often six weeks before scores are reported.
-Information on the GRE may be obtained by writing Educational Testing Service, Princeton, New Jersey 08541-0001, or by calling 1-800-241-3865.
+Information on the GRE may be obtained by writing Educational Testing Service, Box 6000, Princeton, New Jersey 08541-6000, or by calling (609) 771-7670.
 Miller Analogies Test.
 It is recommended that the applicant have a score of 50 or above.
 Information on the Miller Analogies Test can be obtained from the Vanderbilt Psychological and Counseling Center, 300 Oxford House, 1313 Twenty-first Avenue South, Nashville, Tennessee 37212 or from the Psychological Corporation, 555 Academic Court, San Antonio, Texas 78204-0958 (telephone [512] 270-0524 or 270-0410).
 Graduate Management Admission Tests (GMAT) are required of all students applying for the joint degree program (M.S.N./M.B.A.).
-The GMAT score may be submitted instead of a GRE or MAT score for
+The GMAT score may be submitted instead of a GRE or MAT score for M.S.N./M.B.A. applicants.
+Information on the GMAT may be obtained by writing GMAT, Educational Testing Service, Box 6103, Princeton, New Jersey 08541-6103, or by calling (609) 771-7330.

-M.S.N./M.B.A. applicants.

 3. Official Transcripts.
 Applicants must submit one transcript from each post-secondary institution attended.

 4. R.N.
 License.
 Current licensure in Tennessee is required at the time of registration except for students who have taken the licensing examination but have not received the results.
 Individuals admitted pending examination results are subject to immediate withdrawal from graduate (300-level) clinical courses if the examination is not passed.
 Once the license is obtained the individual may enroll in courses with a clinical practice component.
 5. Letters of Recommendation.
 Three letters of recommendation are required.

 6. Personal Interview.
 An interview is required.
-A personal interview is desirable, but a telephone interview can be arranged.
+An interview in person is desirable, but a telephone interview can be arranged.
 7. Prerequisite Courses.
 A course in physical (health) assessment that includes laboratory experience in physical examination and history-taking skills must be completed prior to admission.
 Individuals who have not had formal credit for this course but who have proficiency in the area may request to demonstrate proficiency by challenge examination.
 The challenge examination will be scheduled by appointment.
 A course will be offered at Vanderbilt during selected semesters.
 An introductory course in statistics that includes descriptive and inferential statistical techniques is required for admission.
 8. Health History.
-Students are required to submit documentation of a negative tuberculin skin test or chest X-ray, Hepatitis B vaccine, Rubella antibody titre, and/or other appropriate immunizations to Student

-Health Services before initial registration.
+Students are required to submit documentation of a negative tuberculin skin test or chest X-ray, Hepatitis B vaccine, MMR vaccine, tetanus/diphtheria vaccine, varicella titer, and/or other appropriate immunizations to the Student Health Service before initial registration.